deropi/BathyBrooksiSymbionts/README.md

 `Rscript structure.r samples.txt`

 This results in the generation of a matrix `samples.txtFst_pos.txt` ,containing Fst and Pi values for each SNP found in each of the samples.
+Then, we run `genome_wise_calculations.py` to estimate genome-wide